Move 2 matches to make 4 squares matchstick puzzle

 Its scope of application is wider than the End state analysis approach.

-These solutions though are quick and elegant with no trial and error, you gain little insight into the puzzle structure or the two stick moves.
+These solutions, though, are quick and elegant with no trial and error, you gain little insight into the puzzle structure or the two stick moves.

-In fact, bypassing the details of the problem contributed most towards the elegance and speed of solution.
+In fact, bypassing the details of the problem contributed most towards the elegance and speed of the solution.

-In contrast, solving this same matchstick puzzle by stick move analysis takes longer, but imparts a thorough knowledge on various aspects of the puzzle.
-That's an inevitable trade-off.
+In contrast, solving this same matchstick puzzle by stick move analysis takes longer, but imparts thorough knowledge on various aspects of the puzzle.
+That’s an inevitable trade-off.

 Matchstick puzzle, 5 squares to 4 squares in 3 moves.

-Lastly, to solve matchstick puzzles you don't need to know maths or any other subject—you have to identify key patterns and use reasoning to reach the solution with confidence and speed.
+Last, to solve matchstick puzzles you don’t need to know maths or any other subject—you have to identify key patterns and use reasoning to reach the solution with confidence and speed.

 Puzzles you may enjoy